s-chathuranga-j/cypress-smart-tests/README.md

 Configure the plugin.

 - `config` (object): Configuration options
-  - `failFast` (boolean): If true, stop execution after any parent failure
+  - `failFast` (boolean): If true, skip dependent tests when parent tests fail

 ### `resetState()`

-Reset the plugin state
+Reset the plugin state.
+Useful in `beforeEach` hooks to ensure a clean state for each test suite.

-## Examples
+## 🧪 Examples

 ### Complex Dependencies